andrenoberto/liveperson-twitter-search-fe/README.md

 # Setup

-Before running this project you will need to install all the required dependencies with the following command:
+Before running this project, you need to install all the required dependencies with the following command:

 ```sh
 $ npm install